Pakali Ba Health Center Well Project – The Gambia

 This project has been completed under the direction of Mike McConnell, Managing Trustee, GambiaRising, and former Country Director for Peace Corps in The Gambia, and Emily Lundberg, PhD., Head of the Working Water program at GambiaRising.
 To read about the start of the project, CLICK HERE.

-The project was designed to build a hand-dug, concrete-lined well with submersible solar-powered water pump.
+The project was designed to build a hand-dug, concrete-lined well with a submersible solar-powered water pump.

 LOCATION: Pakali Ba Village, Jarra Central Province, Central River District, the Gambia